KhronosGroup/glTF-Asset-Generator/Documentation/Adding_Models.md

 ## Generate Screenshots
 1. Download the [screenshotGenerator](https://github.com/kcoley/screenshotGenerator)
     + Follow the directions in that repro's readme on how to build the generator.
     + Place the folder containing the Screenshot Generator inside of the local glTF-Asset-Generator directory `.\glTF-Asset-Generator\ScreenshotGenerator\`
 2. Run the PowerShell script [SampleImageHelper.ps1](../SampleImageHelper.ps1)

 Screenshots are generated in a step separately from running the glTF Asset Generator, which also includes the moving of textures and figures into the output folders.
 This is done to speed up debugging.
 The creation of screenshots is a time intensive process and often the screenshots are not needed until the majority of debugging has been completed.

+## Validate Models
+Run the `Validate Models` VS Code launch configuration in order to use the [glTF-Validator](https://github.com/KhronosGroup/glTF-Validator) to validate the generated models.
+The results are saved under in the  [ValidatorResults folder](../ValidatorResults).
+This script can also be run directly from the [Tools](../Tools) folder with the command `npm run validate`.
+New and modified models are expected to have been validated before being checked in.

 ## Properties
 Properties are attributes that can be set on a model.
 For example, Doublesided is a property and it can have a value of true or false.

 For each tested property that is set on a model, a [Property](../Source/Property.cs) object needs to be created.
 ```C#
 properties.Add(new Property(PropertyName.PROPERTYNAME, PROPERTYVALUE));
 ```
 The enum will be the name of a column on the readme.
 The value will be displayed in that column.
 Readme columns are ordered based on the int value for `PropertyName` enums in the [Property](../Source/Property.cs) class.
 If having a property name doesn't make sense, use `Description` as the enum and use an explanatory string as the value.

 ## Runtime Layer